Peter Swann

-Peter Swann (born 29 October 1965) is British businessman and the former chairman of football clubs Gainsborough Trinity and Scunthorpe United, having taken over at the latter from the retiring Steve Wharton in 2013.
+Peter Swann (born 29 October 1965) is a British businessman and the former chairman of football clubs Gainsborough Trinity and Scunthorpe United, having taken over at the latter from the retiring Steve Wharton in 2013.
+Swann's property interests include Scunthorpe United's Glanford Park stadium.

 Football chairman

 Gainsborough Trinity

 He became chairman of Gainsborough Trinity in October 2008.
 During his time at the Lincolnshire club, he is believed to have invested £1.5 million.

 In 2009, he appointed former Premier League manager Brian Little as the club's new manager, although going on to sack him in August 2011 after a poor run of form.

 On 14 November 2011, Swann announced he had agreed a deal in principle to move Trinity to a new stadium on the site of the former Castle Hills secondary school.
 Swann stated that a move away from The Northolme was necessary to allow the club to grow.
 On 14 May 2012, he announced that the stadium would be a 4,000 seater stadium and would be a community project, not a football one.

 Trinity under new manager Steve Housham advance into the Conference North play-off final after beating FC Halifax Town 3-2 on aggregate, with Swann saying the club had over-achieved.
 Nuneaton won the final 1-0 to secure promotion to the Conference Premier.

 On 28 August 2012, Swann announced he would leave his position as owner of the club for health reasons but had agreed to finance them until the end of the season and would leave them debt free.

 Swann later admitted he was walking away from the club in part because the "Blues Club" social club who owned The Northolme would not sell the ground to him, despite stating he didn't want to sell the stadium he only wanted it for the club and the fans.